maniaplanet/documentation/04.dedicated-server/01.getting-started/docs.md

 2. Download the titlepacks you want to host your server for, and put them in the `Packs` folder.
 See below for links.
 3. Create a dedicated server login on your [PlayerPage](https://maniaplanet.com/account/dedicated-servers)
 4. Create a Dedicated Config File named `dedicated_cfg.txt` in the folder `UserData\Config` by using the file `UserData\Config\dedicated_cfg.default.txt` as a template.
 For more info, see below.
 5. Create a new MatchSettings (also called GameSettings) file called `matchsettings.txt` in the folder `UserData\Maps\MatchSettings`.
 You should use [a template](https://www.maniaplanet.com/account/dedicated-servers/helper) corresponding to your title in this folder.
-For more info, see below.
+For more info, as well as how to add maps to this file, see below.
 6. Start your server with the mininal options: `ManiaPlanetServer /nodaemon /dedicated_cfg=dedicated_cfg.txt /game_settings=MatchSettings/matchsettings.txt`

 >>>>> Always use the `/nodaemon` option to be able to see any potential errors.